• Skip to Content

 Resume/CV

-Dr. Rebecca S. Martínez started her tenure as director of the Indiana Resource Center for Autism (IRCA) in the Fall of 2023.
-She has worked in various professional positions, including bilingual classroom teacher, school psychologist, school psychology trainer, tenured professor, director of clinical training, and licensed psychologist.
-Martínez is bilingual and bicultural.
+Dr. Rebecca S. Martínez began her tenure as director of the Indiana Resource Center for Autism (IRCA) in the fall of 2023.
+Her diverse professional background includes roles as a bilingual classroom teacher, school psychologist, school psychology trainer, tenured professor, director of clinical training, and licensed psychologist.

 Degrees